LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Mathematics.rst

 .. math::
    h' = \frac{h}{|h|}\min\{c\, |h_\text{exp}|,\, |h_\text{acc}|\}.

-Here the explicit stability step factor (often called the "CFL factor") :math:`c>0` defaults to :math:`1/2` but may be modified by the user.
+Here the explicit stability step factor :math:`c>0` (often called the "CFL number") defaults to :math:`1/2` but may be modified by the user.